Zicheng-Li/spring-boot-notes/spring-notes.md

                 return new InMemoryUserDetailsManager(john, mary, susan);
 ```
 ### custom login form
 first we need to modify the security config.
+we don't need to write code for `/authenticateTheUser` because spring will handle this.
+`@` in the path, it mean it is a context path, which refer to the root path of your application, like `http://localhost:8080/my-app`.
+The advantage of using the context root path it is change indepent, which mean when you change the app name, the link will still be valid.